Aboriginal and Torres Strait Islander readers are respectfully cautioned that this website contains images of people who have passed away.

 Dženana Vucic

-Dženana Vucic (she/they) is a Bosnian-Australian writer currently based in Berlin.
-Her poems have been shortlisted for the Peter Porter, Newcastle and Judith Wright poetry prizes.
-Her essays, reviews and poetry have been published in Australian Poetry Journal, Cordite, Kill Your Darlings, Meanjin, Overland, Sydney Review of Books and others.
-Dženana holds a PhD in English Literature and leads creative writing workshops.
+Dženana Vucic (she/they) is a Bosnian–Australian writer and editor based in Berlin.
+Her poems have been shortlisted for numerous prizes and her writing has been widely published, including in Australian Book Review, Australian Poetry Journal, Cordite Poetry Review, Crikey, Kill Your Darlings, Meanjin, Overland, Sydney Review of Books and elsewhere.
+Dženana is a fiction editor at SAND and the reviews editor at Cordite Poetry Review.